New Belgium Brewing Company: History

 New Belgium Brewing Company was founded in 1991 by Kim Jordan and Jeff Lebesch.
 Lebesch left the company in 2009.

 The Fat Tire recipe originates from a co-founder's bicycle trip through Belgium from brewery to brewery.
 The company promotes its Fat Tire ale locally by the public placement of colorful vintage bicycles outside its brewery, which is located adjacent to the public bike path along the Cache La Poudre River.

 In 1999, New Belgium became the first wind-powered brewery in the United States.

 Before 2002, New Belgium distributed in only 16 states; by 2015, it had become the fourth-largest craft brewer in the country and the eighth-overall largest brewer in the United States.

 As of August 2017, New Belgium beers were available in all 50 states.

 As of February 2018, New Belgium was distributed in Canada, Australia, Japan, South Korea, Sweden and Norway.

 In 2019, New Belgium was acquired by the Australian subsidiary of Kirin beverage group of Japan, Lion.

 In January 2023, New Belgium changed the recipe of its flagship Fat Tire ale, changing it from an amber ale to a lighter colored crisper ale.

 In early 2023, New Belgium acquired a production brewery in Daleville, Virginia from Constellation Brands, where they will focus on brewing Voodoo Ranger's Juice Force IPA and Fruit Force IPA.

 On June 13, 2023, New Belgium Brewing CEO Steve Fechheimer stepped down after six years.
 CFO Danielle McLarnon was named interim CEO while they search for a new CEO for the company.

 In September 2023, New Belgium integrated an industrial heat pump which is projected to reduce its greenhouse gases as well as its overall carbon footprint.

-In March 2024, a new beer was developed in collaboration with Tombstone (pizza) called I(Pizza)A for National Beer Day.
+In March 2024, a new beer was developed in collaboration with frozen pizza company Tombstone called I(Pizza)A for National Beer Day.